Divided Supreme Court upholds death sentence for man who killed Kirkland family in 2006

 Schierman also argued he wasn’t allowed to present some mitigating evidence during the penalty phase of his trial, but the justices rejected those claims.

-Further court challenges to Schierman’s convictions are expected in state and federal courts, a lengthy process which is expected to continue for at least another 10 years, according to the King County Prosecuting Attorney’s Office.
+Further court challenges to Schierman’s convictions are expected in state and federal courts, a lengthy process that is expected to continue for at least another 10 years, according to the King County Prosecuting Attorney’s Office.

 “It’s important to remember that Leonid Milkin is a man who lost everything while he was serving the country in the military,” Prosecutor Dan Satterberg said of Olga Milkin’s husband, who was deployed in Iraq, when his wife, sons and sister-in-law were killed.
 “He is supportive of the death penalty in this matter and we continue to pursue it, as it continues to be the law of the state.”